-The Canary Islands’ most multicultural island, Gran Canaria, offers you the chance to eat the national cuisine of 24 different countries.
+The Canary Islands’ most multicultural island, Gran Canaria, offers you the chance to eat the national cuisine of around 30 different countries.
 Of course, you wouldn’t want to go home without sampling Canarian food.
 So, whether you’re in the north, south, east, west, or, indeed, centre of the island, we’ll direct you to our favourite native and international Gran Canaria restaurants.

 The island also allows you to sample dishes from other Spanish regions.
 From Andalucian to Valencian.
 So whether it’s gazpacho or paella you’re after, we’ll show you where to find the dishes of your dreams on Gran Canaria.

 Let’s start with the capital, Las Palmas de Gran Canaria.
 Restaurants begin to build up in the south of the city, the former fishing village of San Cristóbal, and end in the north and Las Canteras.
 But there are plenty of places to eat in the likes of Agaete, Gáldar, and Guía too.

 In Las Palmas de Gran Canaria, there are lots of eateries offering meat lovers a chance to get their teeth into a juicy steak.
 Such as the Argentinian El Churrasco and Uruguyan El Novillo Precoz, both located between the capital’s second main shopping street, Mesa y López, and Canteras beach.
 Along with Restaurante Don Quixote, situated closer to Parque Santa Catalina, whose steak on the stone such as sirloin comes with salad, chips, and six sauces.